Best AI Keyboard for Android vs Traditional Keyboards: What's Better for You?

 Language Support and International Features

-For many users around the world, language support is make-or-break.
-No matter how smart a keyboard is, if it doesn't support your language, it's useless.
+For billions of users around the world, language support is absolutely make-or-break.
+No matter how intelligent a keyboard is, if it doesn't support your language with actual AI features (not just basic typing), it's essentially useless.

-Traditional keyboards have historically had the edge here.
-Android's default keyboards support a huge range of languages and alphabets, from Arabic to Zulu.
-They've been developing these capabilities for years.
+Traditional keyboards have historically dominated here.
+Android's default keyboards support an enormous range of languages and writing systems, from Arabic to Zulu.
+They've spent over a decade perfecting these capabilities and now cover virtually every written language.

-Support for other languages varies widely.
-If you frequently type in multiple languages, check the specific language support before committing to an AI keyboard.
+Support for other languages varies, but over 100 languages now have at least basic AI-powered predictions.
+If you frequently type in multiple languages, definitely check the specific language support and feature availability before committing to an AI keyboard.

 Making the Switch: Tips for Transitioning